 As an insurance agency, you know that your company’s website tells the world who you are and showcases the products and services you offer to your clients.
 Websites allow companies to tell their stories – what a company can do and what it stands for.
 For people with disabilities, however, websites may not provide the experience they need to make decisions about doing business with your company.
 Features we take for granted, such as site navigation, image displays, or audio-based content, are simply out of reach for people with physical or cognitive disabilities.
-Neilson Marketing has the solution to ensure website accessibility for everyone, allowing your insurance agency site to reach untapped markets while remaining in compliance.
+Neilson Marketing has the solution to ensure website accessibility for everyone, allowing your insurance agency site to reach untapped markets while remaining in Accessibility.

 The Americans with Disabilities Act (ADA) is a civil rights law enacted in 1990.

 Over the years, the guidelines have changed, but the core principle of the Act is to provide reasonable accommodations to anyone with a physical or mental disability.

 The passage of the ADA builds on other laws, such as the Rehabilitation Act of 1973.
 While the ADA does not specify websites, numerous legal cases have been interpreted by courts to apply accessibility standards to websites.

-In simple terms, ADA-compliant websites are a must, with all content and functions accessible by those with disabilities.
-Failure to provide ADA-compliant websites can result in significant financial penalties and legal claims against the site’s owners and operators.
+In simple terms, ADA-Accessibility websites are a must, with all content and functions accessible by those with disabilities.
+Failure to provide ADA-Accessibility websites can result in significant financial penalties and legal claims against the site’s owners and operators.
 These penalties can hurt your bottom line, and the costs associated with defending your company against a lawsuit can run into the thousands or even millions of dollars.

 For years, website developers have known that website accessibility is crucial, both from a regulatory perspective as well as one that opens up new revenue potential for companies.
 Unfortunately, the process of building in Accessibility was labor-intensive, costly, and ultimately ineffective.